The N-ICE Trial

 Where is the N-ICE Trial being conducted?

 The N-ICE trial is being conducted in Wollongong, Geelong and Melbourne.
-See below for further details on our study sites and team.
+See below for further details on our study sites and team, or visit us on Facebook.

 The N-ICE trial started in mid-2018 and we expect recruitment of participants will continue until the end of 2019.
 This may vary depending on the trial site.
 Please refer to your local trial site for more specific details.

 How do I enrol in the trial?

 If you are interested in participating in the trial please contact your local trial site.

 What does the trial involve?